Lectrum/smart-render/README.md

 ## Usage

-SmartRender is a wrapper for your components that should be visible on certain breakpoints and not visible on another.
 You should write breakpoints name to `breakpoints` props to render component only on necessary devices.
 In example below `Avatar` component should be rendered only on mobile devices.
-This approach is better than writing `display: none;` in CSS.
-If you use this component HTML element that should be not rendered - will not be in the DOM, in contrast to CSS `display: none;` rule (in this case HTML element will be presented in the DOM, but just not show).

 ```js
 import SmartRender from 'smart-render';